UB-Mannheim/gitlab_to_gitea/README.md

 Modifications:
  - Use Gitlab api-key instead of login/password authentication
+ - Only import active users from gitlab instance

 ## Usage
 Change items in the config section of the script.